nonehxrry/trader-sentiment-analysis/README.md

 | Greed | 90,295 | $53.88 | 42.0% | $4,574 |
 | Neutral | 37,686 | $34.31 | 39.7% | $4,783 |

-1. **Sentiment alone is a weak predictor of profitability.** Greed days show slightly higher average PnL and win rate than Fear days, but a t-test comparing Fear vs Greed PnL gives **p = 0.32** — not statistically significant.
-Traders are not reliably more or less profitable simply because the market is fearful or greedy.

-2. **Traders take on significantly more risk during Fear.** Average trade size is ~57% larger during Fear ($7,182) than during Greed ($4,574), despite Fear trades not being more profitable.
-This suggests risk-taking increases with fear rather than with confidence — a pattern worth flagging for risk management.
+- Greed days have slightly better average PnL and win rate, but the t-test came back with p = 0.32, which means this difference isn't statistically significant.
+Sentiment by itself doesn't strongly predict how profitable a trade will be.
+- Trade sizes are much bigger during Fear, about 57% larger than during Greed, even though Fear trades aren't more profitable.
+Traders seem to take on more risk when the market is scared, not when it's confident.

-3. **Performance is highly concentrated across accounts**, far more than it varies by sentiment.
-The top account earned ~$2.14M in total closed PnL; the worst-performing account lost ~$168K.
-Individual trading skill and positioning dominate any sentiment effect.
+- PnL is very concentrated across accounts.
+The best account made about $2.14M total, the worst lost around $168K.
+Individual trading skill matters a lot more than sentiment.

-4. **Coin-level differences exist**: the `@107` perp dominates Greed-day profits (~$2.7M total), while HYPE, ETH, SOL, and BTC drive most of the profit generated on Fear days — a possible avenue for coin-specific sentiment strategies.
+- Some coins show clearer patterns: @107 drives most of the Greed-day profit, while HYPE, ETH, SOL and BTC contribute more on Fear days.

-5. **Data quality**: only 6 of 211,224 trades had no matching sentiment date, so the merge is essentially complete and reliable.
+- Merge quality was good, only 6 trades out of 211,224 had no matching sentiment date.

-## Recommendation
+## Takeaway

-Market-wide Fear/Greed sentiment is not a strong standalone signal for directional profitability, but it is a strong signal for **risk-taking behavior**.
-Rather than trying to time direction using sentiment, a more robust strategy is to **scale position size down during Fear periods**, when traders empirically take on more risk without a corresponding increase in edge.
+Sentiment doesn't seem to be a reliable signal for predicting whether a trade will be profitable, but it does seem to affect how much risk traders take.
+A more useful strategy than trying to trade based on sentiment direction might be to reduce position size during Fear periods, since that's when risk-taking goes up without any real improvement in outcomes.

-## Files in this repo
+## Files

-- `sentiment_trader_analysis.py` — full analysis pipeline (cleaning,
+- `sentiment_trader_analysis.py` - the analysis script
-  merging, statistics, charts)
-- `merged_trades_sentiment.csv.gz` — the merged trade + sentiment dataset
+- `merged_trades_sentiment.csv.gz` - merged dataset (zipped)
-  produced by the script, gzip-compressed (9.5MB vs 60MB uncompressed) to stay under GitHub's 25MB web upload limit.
-Contains all 211,224 rows and every original column — nothing was removed, only compressed.
-  Load it directly with `pd.read_csv('merged_trades_sentiment.csv.gz')` (pandas reads gzipped CSVs natively) or unzip it locally with `gunzip merged_trades_sentiment.csv.gz` to get the plain CSV back.
 - `chart_avg_pnl_by_sentiment.png`
 - `chart_win_rate_by_sentiment.png`
 - `chart_daily_pnl_timeline.png`
 - `chart_size_by_sentiment.png`

-## How to reproduce
+## Running it yourself

 ```bash
 pip install pandas numpy matplotlib seaborn scipy
 python sentiment_trader_analysis.py
 ```

-Requires `fear_greed_index.csv` and `historical_data.csv` in the same directory.
-Running the script regenerates a plain, uncompressed `merged_trades_sentiment.csv` locally — the `.gz` version in this repo is only for storage/upload purposes.
+Needs `fear_greed_index.csv` and `historical_data.csv` in the same folder.